 Returning this year will be a number of our regular superstars, including Craig Ball, George Socha, Kelly Twigger, David Horrigan, Martin Audet, Mary Mack, Rose Jones, Mike Quartraro, and host of other national experts to show us how to get our hands into the really important ESI in the cloud, on mobile devices, and on social media.

-And of course, our judicial panel of distinguished federal and state judges–U.S. Magistrates William Matthewman, Anthony Porcelli, and Gary Jones, Florida Circuit Court Judge Meenu Sasser, and retired Florida Circuit Court Judge Ralph Artigliere –will explore the good, the bad and the ugly in their courtrooms.
+And of course, our judicial panel of distinguished federal and state judges–U.S. Magistrates William Matthewman, Mc McCoy, and Gary Jones, Florida Circuit Court Judge Meenu Sasser, and retired Florida Circuit Court Judge Ralph Artigliere –will explore the good, the bad and the ugly in their courtrooms.

 If you have a question, we have the answers!
-This is the e-discovery educational conference that addresses the everyday practice problems.
+This is the e-discovery educational conference that addresses your everyday practice problems.